elyas-bhy/CampusUB1/README.md

 3. Check out the **develop** branch.
 4. Import the *CampusUB1* source (CampusUB1/source folder) into a new Android project in Eclipse.
 Use the Google API level 14 (Android 4.0) as the target of your project.
 5. In Eclipse/ADT, right-click on your project -> "Build Path" -> "Configure Build Path" -> in the Libraries tab, select "Add External JARs", and select the LDAP SDK jar located in the libs/ folder.
+6. In Eclipse/ADT, click on "Window" -> "Android SDK manager" -> search for the "Google Play Services" package in the extras category and click on install package.
+7. You now need to import the Google Play Services Lib.
+In Eclipse/ADT, click on "File" -> "Import" -> "Existing Android Code into workspace" -> browse to the "google-play-services_lib" folder located in the libs/ folder and click on finish.
+8. In Eclipse/ADT,in the Package Explorer, right click on the CampusUB1 project -> "Properties" -> On the "Android" tab look at the "Library" part and click on "Add" and then select the "google-play-services_lib" project you imported in the previous step and click on "Ok" and "Apply".
-6. You should now be able to compile the project.
+9. You should now be able to compile the project.

 Before you start coding, please study [this branching model] (http://nvie.com/posts/a-successful-git-branching-model/) **carefully**.
 It will save everyone in the team a lot of time and effort incorporating your changes if your contributions follow that model.
 In particular: